 WILL PLANNING TIPS

 Planning a will is a process on its own.
 Here are just a few tips that go over the process, and how to approach it.

 Selecting Beneficiaries – Most people don’t have to be told about beneficiaries, that’s the whole point of a will.
 However, many people forget to update their list of beneficiaries as time goes on.
 This is something better taken care of ahead of time rather than in a rush.

 Choosing an Executor – Someone will have to oversee how the will is carried out; this is the executor.
 The bank or an attorney is often chosen as executor, at a cost of between two and four percent of the estate on average.
 Family and friends are other great choices, although it is still recommended that they are compensated through the estate.

 Picking a Guardian – It is not necessary to get permission before designating someone a guardian.
 However, if this is the case, it is recommended to list at least three different potential guardians in case the primary is unable to take custody.

 Be Specific – A vague will is a useless will.
 The point of estate planning is to preempt any points of contention on the property so that it can be allocated smoothly.
 Any inconsistencies or broad wording can come back and cause trouble later.
-Heather Lynn Law in Rancho Cucamonga can help.
+Law Offices of Heather L. Holmes in Rancho Cucamonga can help.